 National Comprehensive Cancer Network (NCCN) Guidelines

-The panel of thirty one cancer centers recommends tumor testing for MMR defects in all colorectal and endometrial cancers by MSI and/or immunohistochemistry (IHC) analysis.
+The panel of thirty-two cancer centers recommends tumor testing for MMR defects in all colorectal and endometrial cancers by MSI and/or immunohistochemistry (IHC) analysis.
 In addition, the panel recommends tumor screening for sebaceous neoplasms as well as small bowel, gastric, pancreas, biliary tract, brain, bladder, urothelial and adrenocortical cancers.

 European Society for Medical Oncology (ESMO)